alexclst/lbf-container/README.md

 * [local-cli](https://www.npmjs.com/package/@getflywheel/local-cli) in your path
 ## Usage

-Simply run the `lbf.fish` shell script from your Local site's folder.
-The script passes your current working directory and home directory to `lbf-container.php`, which returns the Site ID.
-The shell script uses the Site ID to run the passed command with `local-cli`.

-You may want to `ln -s` the `lbf.fish` script to `lbf` somewhere that is in your shell's PATH to make it easier to run.
+First link `ln -s` the `lbf.fish` script to `lbf` in the folder above this repo, which is intended to be somewhere that is in your shell's PATH to make it easier to run.
 You will also need to `chmod +x` the symlink to get it to run in the command line.
+Then simply use `lbf` to run anything that you'd run with `local-cli`.

-`lbf-container.php` takes input of two paths (if called from `lbf.sh` this will be the current working directory and your home directory) and returns the info asked for in the third argument from the first path passed in.
-It finds the Site ID by parsing Local's own `sites.json` file that lives within your user's library (hence why it needs your home directory).
+`lbf-container.php` takes input of two paths (if called from `lbf.fish` this will be the current working directory and your home directory) and returns the info asked for in the third argument from the first path passed in.
+It finds the requested data by parsing Local's own `sites.json` file that lives within your user's library (hence why it needs your home directory).
 This script is really designed only to be run from `lbf.fish`.
 I wrote this part in PHP because I was more comfortable parsing JSON in PHP than Fish.

-Along with passing through commands, this script also adds the following:
+Along with passing through commands to `local-cli`, this script also adds the following:

 * `restart` will restart a site
 * `open` will open the site in your default browser